philwild/infosecdocs/docs/README.md

 	If you are a Splunk Cloud customer and are new to using Splunk Cloud.
 Splunk will have supplied you with two instances:

-    * `https://<stackname>.splunkcloud.com` - This instance is your primary splunk environment and is where you should install the InfoSec app.
+    * `https://<stackname>.splunkcloud.com` - This instance is your primary Splunk environment and is where you should install the InfoSec app.
 Log into this instance to perform the installation.

     * `https://idm-<stackname>.splunkcloud.com` - This is an 'Inputs Data Manager (IDM)'.
-It is a heavy forwarder that Splunk provides to assist with the collection of event data from cloud based services like AWS, Azure, etc. If you're going to bring in Microsoft365, AWS or other cloud service data sources into your Splunk environment, you'll need to install technology Add-ons onto the IDM through a support request.
+It is a heavy forwarder that Splunk provides to assist with the collection of event data from cloud-based services like AWS, Azure, etc. If you're going to bring in Microsoft365, AWS or other cloud service data sources into your Splunk environment, you'll need to install technology Add-ons onto the IDM through a support request.
 The InfoSec app should not be installed onto the IDM.

 2. From within the Splunk web interface, select the App menu within the black menu bar at the top left of the user interface (just to the right of the Splunk logo).